-There’s an excellent chance that there are one or more gift cards among the gifts that you received for Christmas this year.
+There’s an excellent chance that there are one or more gift cards among the gifts that you have received for Christmas or for other gifts this year.

 But others, such as gift cards offered by specialty stores, might not ever be used by you or anyone in your family.